PuttView Yardage Books Review: Better Than a Caddy?

 If you’re a serious golfer and want every advantage possible, yes they are worth it.
 If you’re a recreational golfer and don’t play often, you’re fine skipping a yardage book.

 But if you’re someone who plays a lot of amateur golf events (like state events, USGA qualifiers, etc.) you need a yardage book.
-They help you log notes, read greens, and hopefully make better decisions tee to green.
+They help you log notes for approach shots, read greens better, and hopefully make better decisions tee to green.

 How do you use a blank yardage book?